 This survey tells me that whenever Iberia has been united, it was generally foreigners who did it and almost never for the benefit of the natives.
 The historian Mary Beard has noted princeps Hadrian as an exception - but he was Spanish by birth.
 So I don't much blame modern Spaniards for their notion that the Islamic period was one of foreign oppression.
 Their problem is that they then need to answer how the Muslims' occupation was worse than any others' occupation, like those of the Carthaginians or the Romans or, hell, the French.

 But I think here I could throw some help to the "conservatives".
 First, Catholic Christianity is superior to Islam - and, by the way, to the various Arian and Monothelete "Christianities" that came at them from Byzantium along the way.
 The Romans' inherent dyotheletism keeps the caudillos from being worse than they are.
 Second, although Latin was an imposition to Iberia, at least it was related to Lusitanian and Celtiberian - languages that got there long before anything Punic.
-Which means Latin wasn't as alien as imposition.
+Which means Latin, though an imposition, wasn't alien.
 On religious and on linguistic grounds, the Latin-Catholic claim to Spain beats out the Andalusis'.

 To be anti-conservative is to despise your own history, by definition.
 This is why anti-conservatives go into such contortions to reinterpret history.
 And why they get political first.

 Property of author; All Rights Reserved